 Maybe you’re not sure you can get started.
 After all, isn’t starting the hardest part?
 Sometimes, the very notion of “just getting started” can feel impossible, especially if you’re struggling to overcome burnout or are feeling overwhelmed.

 In moments such as these, I begin by setting my intention and write my goal on a sticky note in bold marker which I then place prominently on my desk.
 For this sacred moment, that one task is the task.
 It’s the most important goal for the day.
 It’s the one thing that must get done.

 When writing, designing, or brainstorming, I close all non-essential programs and browser tabs (when using the computer) and ensure my physical desktop space is also free of distractions.
-Most of the time, my desk is already quite distraction-free, but I find it helps to remove everything when I’m struggling to get started, including my cell phone.
+Most of the time, my desk is already quite spartan, but I find it helps to remove everything when I’m struggling to get started, including (and most importantly) my cell phone.

-Sometimes, just the act of jotting down the first few words of a what I’m working on or sketching a simple project outline can transition my mind into the doing phase.
+Sometimes, just the act of jotting down the first few words of what I’m working on or sketching out a simple project outline can transition my mind into the doing phase.

-Music can also help, and I have created dedicated playlists with the sole purpose of keeping my mind in focus mode.
-These sacred playlists are off-limits unless I’m doing focused work, which helps me avoid forming associations of distracted behaviors.
-These songs remind me I should be focused on my goal whenever I begin to drift.
+Music can also help, and I’ve created dedicated playlists with the sole purpose of keeping my mind in focus-mode.
+These sacred playlists are off-limits unless I’m doing focused work, which helps me avoid forming associations of distracted behaviors with songs intended to keep me in flow, reminding me I should be focused on my goal whenever I begin to drift.